Omega−3 fatty acid: Plant sources

 Linseed (or flaxseed) (Linum usitatissimum) and its oil are perhaps the most widely available botanical source of the omega−3 fatty acid ALA.
 Flaxseed oil consists of approximately 55% ALA, which makes it six times richer than most fish oils in omega−3 fatty acids.
-A portion of this is converted by the body to EPA and DHA, though the actual converted percentage may differ between men and women.
+A portion of this is converted by the body to EPA and DHA, although the effective converted percentage may differ between men and women.

 The longer-chain EPA and DHA are only naturally made by marine algae and phytoplankton.
 The microalgae Crypthecodinium cohnii and Schizochytrium are rich sources of DHA, but not EPA, and can be produced commercially in bioreactors for use as food additives.
 Oil from brown algae (kelp) is a source of EPA.
 The alga Nannochloropsis also has high levels of EPA.

 Some transgenic initiatives have transferred the ability to make EPA and DHA into existing high-yielding crop species of land plants: